LeoEatle/Block-chrome-extension/README.md

-# fishc-Chrome-extension
+# Block-chrome-extension
-A Chrome extension for blocking the mumu in fishc.com
+A Chrome extension for blocking anything I dislike when visiting websites

+Continue updating...